Holic75/Baldurs-gate-dnd-3.5/README.md

 If you character suddenly receives a lot of XP points (through console for example) to raise for several levels the script might generally take few seconds to kick on and readjust XP points, so please wait till it runs, and level up only after, otherwise you risk not to receive certain abilities.

+Also different class or feat bonuses/penalties related to equipped weapons/armor generally do not take effect immediately on item equipment but approximately 1 second after.